Cardiovascular Risk Profile

 How does the test work?

-The procedure is simple: You take a small blood sample from your fingertip using the provided test kit and send it to our certified specialist laboratory.
-You will receive your results digitally within a few days – including understandable explanations of your values.
+The procedure is simple: With the supplied test kit, you take a small blood sample from your fingertip and send it to our certified specialist laboratory.
+You will receive your results digitally within a few days – including easy-to-understand explanations.

-Symptoms for which you should take this test
+Symptoms for which you should take the test

-The Cardiovascular Check is particularly useful if you notice one or more of the following symptoms:
+The cardiovascular risk profile is particularly useful if you notice one or more of the following symptoms:

 - High blood pressure or sudden blood pressure fluctuations